OpenSILEX/opensilex-opencpu-docker/README.md

 # if you want to link a host folder and container folder
 # docker run -v {host_scripts_path}:/home/opencpu/scripts --name opencpu-server -t -p 8004:8004 opencpu/rstudio
 ```

+``By default, the docker file already contains "opensilex/opensilex-datavis-rapp-demo" application and "phisWSClientR" package.``

-# 3. How to install an openCPU application
+# 3. How to install a custom openCPU application

 You can connect to the ```http://{serverIp}:8004/rstudio``` your favorite R IDE